Dementia and Memory Problems

 places.
 This can lead to problems with even simple daily

-communicate with others.
+- Understand or communicate with others.

-there is anything wrong with them.
-They may become cross when
+with them.
+They may become cross when someone tries to help

-people try to help.
 Carers often comment that people with

 Alzheimer’s show subtle changes to their personality.
 For

-example they might behave or react differently to how they did
+example, they might behave or react differently to how they did

 before they became ill.

-usually caused by the arteries supplying blood to the brain
+This is usually caused by the blood

-of the brain dying as they are starved of oxygen.
-This
+they are starved of oxygen and nutrients.
+This dementia

-People with vascular dementia are more likely to suffer from
+more likely to suffer from conditions which

-pressure, smoking, diabetes or high cholesterol.
+diabetes or high cholesterol.

-It is difficult to predict the progression of
+It is difficult to predict how vascular

-The problems caused by vascular dementia will
+The problems caused by vascular dementia

 depend on which part of the brain is affected.